wimpysworld/antsy-alien-attack-pico/README.md

 - Vertical shooter
 - 1-UP or 2-UP
-- 5 waves each with a boss
+- 5 waves each with distinct mini-games
-- Post-wave status report
+- ~~Post-wave status report~~
 - 5 (or more) distinct alien enemies
 - 1 life governed by HP meter
 - Mini-games between waves